codeforkjeff/dbt-sqlite/README.md

 # dbt-sqlite

-A [SQLite](https://sqlite.org) adapter plugin for dbt (data build tool)
+A [SQLite](https://sqlite.org) adapter plugin for [dbt](https://www.getdbt.com/) (data build tool)

 This is an experimental plugin.
 Please read these docs carefully and use at your own risk.
 Issues and PRs welcome!

 ## The Use Case

 SQLite is an embedded SQL database.
+It comes included with most Python distributions and requires no installation or configuration.
 It can be a good choice if your project meets some or all of these criteria:

 - you store the database file on fast, local storage (not on a network drive)